A Travel Price Comparison for Colorado Durango vs. Vail for Families, Couples, Hiking, and Backpackers

 Durango

-Durango is a scenic and nature-filled small town.
+Durango is a historic, charming, and quaint small town.
 You'll find plenty of local activities in this small town.
 It's a beautiful place to visit, too.
 Since it has a quaint atmosphere, you'll want to spend time soaking it all in.
-Visitors also love the hiking.
+Visitors also love the hiking and museums.

 Vail